victorwokili/AWS-Intermediate/Networking/2 Tier Web Application/Readme.md

 <br><br>

-2.Create an Application Load Balancer
-3. Create Security Groups for the Public and Private Subnet below
+2. Create Security Groups for the Public and Private Subnet below
   - WebServerSG1
   - WebServerSG2
+  - App-SG1
+  - App-SG2
   - RDS-SG1
   - RDS-SG2

+3.
 2. Create A Lauch Template for an Auto Scaling Group, take advantage of the user data field
+a.
+Don't forget to include an auto scaling group access IAM Role to the template
 3.

 4.